 These results are open to interpretation.
 But one thing is clear: the results show that people of all ages are still experiencing or witnessing discrimination in the workplace.

 If you have been discriminated against at work, contact Armstrong & Vaught, P.L.C. at once.
 Let our experienced attorneys hold your employer accountable for violating your rights in the workplace.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.